flutter/website/src/docs/testing/best-practices.md

 description: How to ensure that your Flutter app is performant.
 ---

-Generally Flutter applications are high performance by default, so you only need to avoid common pitfalls to get excellent performance instead of needing to micro-optimize with complicated profiling tools.
+Generally, Flutter applications are performant by default, so you only need to avoid common pitfalls to get excellent performance instead of needing to micro-optimize with complicated profiling tools.
 These best recommendations will help you write the most performant